-Yes.
-Our sustainable packaging strategy focuses on three areas, with the objective to enhance customer experience while driving progress toward a circular and net-zero carbon economy:
+Our sustainable packaging strategy has three focus areas, aiming to enhance customer experience while driving progress toward a circular and net-zero carbon economy:

 - Eliminate unnecessary packaging material, space, and hard-to-recycle materials such as plastic foam.

 - Innovate packaging designs to use materials with lower environmental impact, such as sustainable fiber and recycled plastics.

 - Prioritize high recycled content and easily recyclable materials that can readily circulate through the economy.